filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     walletBalance();
     ```

-1. Run the code to test the FIL transfer:
+1. Run the code to test the FIL transfer.
+This will output the FIL values in attoFIL.

     ```shell with-output
     node lotusWallet.mjs
     ```

-    This will output the FIL values in attoFIL:

     ```shell
     t154xvuihhicgluafwmohwzwmtmqp44pwwgewyvma : 89999999675971952500